-The ultimate guide to creating modern sales proposals
+The ultimate guide to creating better proposals

-What the problem is
+Identifying the problem

 Why you do what you do

-How you’re going to help
+How you help

 Did you know that almost half of all deals are lost because of budget?
-Further, nearly six out of 10 prospects actually want to talk about pricing on the first sales call.
+Further, nearly 6 out of 10 prospects actually want to talk about pricing on the first sales call.
 Both those stats confirm something we all already know: price matters.

 There’s a really simple explanation for that.
 If they can’t afford you, then there’s really no point in discussing things further.
 Depending on your business, it’s not always possible to give an exact price.
 That said, you should be able to provide some sort of pricing information.

 Though pricing is very important for deals, you don’t want to talk about it too early.
-Research shows you shouldn’t talk about pricing in the first third of a sales call, so leave it for a little later in your proposal too.
+Research shows you shouldn’t talk about pricing in the first third of a sales call, so leave it for a little later in your proposal, too.
 That way, you can focus on establishing value first.

-Also, be sure to include multiple contact options.
-Some people prefer a phone call over email, so you want to empower them to make that choice.
+With that in mind, always end with a secondary call to action (CTA) and your contact details.
+Something like, “have any questions about our proposal?
+Feel free to contact me at x.”
+Be sure, too, to include multiple contact options.
+Some people prefer a phone call over email; give your buyer that choice.
 If their preferred contact method isn’t offered, it could stop them from reaching out.